Tzvet05/INDULC/README.md

 `[operand]` is an operand of the instruction.
 It can be a register, an immediate, a flag, a macro or a label.
 Each instruction has a specific number and types of operands, specified by the provided ISA.

+An instruction must be on its own line.

 #### Registers

-A register can be either a macro or a number that can start with the character `r` or `R`.
+A register can be either a macro or a mnemonic string.
-Its index must be supported by the provided ISA.

-If the strict syntax mode is enabled, the `r` character before the register index is mandatory.

 #### Immediates